OSINT

 LibreWolf

-LibreWolf is a web browser focused on privacy, it comes with improved security settings by default.
-It eliminates telemetry, data collection, and tracking features found in standard Firefox, offering a more private browsing experience.
+LibreWolf is a web browser focused on privacy; it comes with improved security settings by default.
+It eliminates Linux telemetry and privacy risks, data collection, and tracking features found in standard Firefox, offering a more private browsing experience.
+By using LibreWolf, users can mitigate issues surrounding Linux telemetry and privacy and maintain greater control over their data.

 To run the lLibreWolf using the flatpack we can use the following command: